unm-historiography/metahistory/essays/modernism/fernand-braudel.md

 {% include aside.html
   class="pullquote"
-  text="The history of capitalism goes from Hammurabi to Rockefeller.
+  text="Capitalism, a certain capitalism, has always existed, as early as ancient Babylon who knew bankers, merchants engaged in distant affairs, and all the instruments of credit: bill of exchange, promissory note, check.
+In this sense, the history of capitalism goes from Hammurabi to Rockefeller.
   (Braudel)"
   %}